Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-A strong majority (76.25%) agree that cashback and rewards influence their payment decisions, showing the importance of incentives.
+A strong majority (76.25%) agree or strongly agree that cashback and rewards influence their payment decisions, showing the importance of incentives.
+Only 6.25% disagree, making rewards a key driver for digital payment adoption.

 ---